Let’s take a look at the best Lionel Messi cards ever.

 A player with a pull so strong that a number of international Barca fans have jumped ship to join him at PSG, his collectible cards are always going to be of interest to the average investor.

-His rivalry with Cristiano Ronaldo drove both to change the landscape of the sport, and they are two of the most decorated football players of all-time.
+His rivalry with Cristiano Ronaldo drove both to change the landscape of the sport.
+They are now two of the most decorated football players of all-time.

 Here’s everything you need to know about the best Lionel Messi cards, including a rookie guide and investment advice.